-Mohamed Sanu’s Emergence A Bright Spot In Patriots’ Loss To Ravens
+NESN

 “He played hard,” said Brady, who raved about Sanu last week and reportedly advocated for the wideout’s trade to New England.
 “All the guys played hard.
 Most of the guys were out there the whole night.
 At different times, we had really good rhythm, and then others we just couldn’t quite get into it.
 But that’s NFL football.”

 Brady could have been describing the Patriots’ team as a whole with that assessment.
-Defensively, they held up well in the middle two quarters but struggled mightily in the first and fourth.
-The offense had major issues in pass protection and had to settle for two short field goals, and Edelman’s third-quarter fumble, which cornerback Marlon Humphrey returned 70 yards for a touchdown, tainted an otherwise excellent night from Brady’s favorite targets (10 catches, 89 yards).
+They held up well defensively in the middle two quarters but struggled mightily in the first and fourth.
+The offense had major issues in pass protection and had to settle for two short field goals, and Edelman’s third-quarter fumble, which cornerback Marlon Humphrey returned 70 yards for a touchdown, tainted an otherwise excellent night from Brady’s favorite target (10 catches, 89 yards).

 Still, the Patriots sit at an AFC-best 8-1 heading into their Week 10 bye, with a formidable defense and an offense that should continue to improve once receiver N’Keal Harry (off injured reserve but inactive Sunday night) and left tackle Isaiah Wynn (eligible to return from IR in Week 12) rejoin the fray.